 - As much as possible, avoid political correctness

 No one will ever criticize you for writing too clearly, or too simply.
 If they do, sic George on them!

 What do you think?
 Does George Carlin have anything to say to white paper writers?
 Or is this just a crazy idea?
 Leave your comments below.

 * When Will Jesus Bring the Pork Chops? page 6.

-By the way, Carlin noted that his title managed to offend all three of the world’s major religions, plus vegetarians!
+By the way, Carlin noted that this title managed to offend all three of the world’s major religions, and vegetarians!

 ** When Will Jesus Bring the Pork Chops? page 102